NW Summer Housing

 Drop off will be in front of the Cassell Hall building, our chaperones will be in TWSB tee shirts to help direct you.

-Students may check into the Cassell Hall building on the American University campus from noon to 5:00PM on Sunday, June 25.
+Students will check into the Cassell Hall building on the American University campus on the Sunday prior to their program start day, time TBD.
 Enter at Glover Gate just off Massachusetts Ave.

 All students must have their room inspected by a chaperone.